Disjoin-Covid-19/client/README.md

 node expressjson.js
 ```

-2. Run the app (I would recommend using the "inspect element" tool on your browser to view the mobile interface of the app, check link for help https://www.sitepoint.com/how-to-simulate-mobile-devices-with-device-mode-in-chrome/):
+2. Run the app (I would recommend using the "inspect element" tool on your browser to view the mobile interface of the app, check [here](https://www.sitepoint.com/how-to-simulate-mobile-devices-with-device-mode-in-chrome/) for help):

 ```
 cd my-app